Skip to content

 Choose your Category names very carefully.
 Make them broad enough that they can be used time and time again on the blog.

-Practical Pointer: Before you choose or add a Category, do a public search to see what comes up.
-If it fits the general idea, use it.
-If not, rethink it.
+Practical Pointer: Before you choose or add a Category, do a public search on that string of words or word to see what comes up.
+If it fits, use it.

 Other things to do with Categories.